BioSciResearch/optimus_bind_sample/README.md

 [![PyPI license](https://img.shields.io/pypi/l/ansicolortags.svg)](https://pypi.python.org/pypi/ansicolortags/)
 </h1>

 The Human Genome Project amassed a wealth of data concerning human genetic variation anticipating further utilization.
 Although this data has provided a method of identifying potential subpopulations, the impact of specific mutations is often unknown.
 The first step to predict a mutation’s effect is to understand how it affects its binding partners in its interaction network.
 As such, Optimus Bind scans protein surfaces to evaluate mutations that may affect protein-protein binding.
-In knowing how the mutation works at the molecular level, you have made the first step toward understanding how it works at the cellular and organismal levels.
+In knowing how the mutation works at the molecular level, you have made the first step toward understanding it at the cellular and organismal levels.

 [Full Summery](https://www.quora.com/Quora-Bioscience-Club-is-considering-collaborative-computational-biology-research-projects-What-topics-are-you-interested-in-and-are-able-to-work-on/answer/Jeffrey-Brender?ch=10&share=fdebe6d2&srid=E3wB)